surajnihal/ecommerce-sql-analytics/README.md

 The dataset consists of multiple tables related to **sales, customers, orders, products, and payments**, providing a **comprehensive view of e-commerce operations**.
 The project focuses on **data analysis, transformation, and optimization**, enabling businesses to **enhance decision-making, optimize inventory, and drive revenue growth**.

 ## Business Impact
-The SQL queries in this project address key business challenges such as:
 - **Sales Performance Analysis**: Identifying top-selling products and revenue trends.
 - **Customer Insights**: Understanding customer purchasing behavior and segmentation.
 - **Order & Shipping Analysis**: Tracking order fulfillment efficiency and return rates.